wp-plugins/wp-noframenoclickjacking/readme.txt

 This plugin was specifically created for Apache based servers.
 However, the following line of code can be added to your nginx configuration: `add_header X-Frame-Options
 SAMEORIGIN;`

-= What if I don't have server level access?=
+= What if I don't have server level access? =

 If you don't have server level access, you can add the following line of code between the `<head>` and `</head>` tag of your pages: `<meta http-equiv="X-FRAME-OPTIONS" content="DENY">`